-This year I have taken up trail-running and long-distance hiking.
-I’ve been a distance runner for nearly 20 years, but my passion for the pavement has been waining.
-Recently, however, I ran a very challenging half-marathon through the woods, and I’m hooked!
-I love being amongst the trees and am enjoying the challenge of climbing rough terrain and being completely present while I run or hike.
+This year I have taken up trail running and long-distance hiking.
+I’ve been a distance runner for nearly 20 years, but my passion for the pavement has been waning.
+Recently, however, I ran a challenging half-marathon through the woods, and I’m hooked!
+I love being amongst the trees, enjoying the challenge of climbing rough terrain, and being completely present while I run or hike.
 But I am burning through the calories and often find myself losing steam around miles six or seven.
 Hence, the trail mix bar!
 It’s a significant energy boost, and these bad boys are DELICIOUS!

 - 2/3 cup whole raw almonds